BigJammes/Sylvania-Info/content/Sylvania!/Player Characters/Clint Taras Rosanna (DM Info.md

 	Tarasmother may have helped with this, or been the one to propose the idea Come up with something for Clint's dad

-Either the Tarasmother or Clint's mom are his connection to the prophecy
+Either the Tarasmother or Clint's mom are his connection to the prophecy (leaning towards Tarasmother)